top of page

 - Many want simply a sense of closure, a ceremony to help them leave the past behind - however troubled it was - and move forward, writing a new chapter of their life.

-My role as a celebrant is to help the ex-couple determine - together or individually - what exactly should be achieved through this ceremony and which ritual elements will best serve the purpose.
+My role as a celebrant is to help a divorcee determine what exactly should be achieved through this ceremony and which ritual elements will best serve the purpose.
 I believe in keeping things simple and always opting for the most genuine solutions.
 That is the secret to creating a ceremony that feels right.

 You may see a few examples on her website